profsmith89/ctps/_sources/chap04.md

 In this script, we have asked HOLLIS to return not just the top search result, but the top two results.
 The final lines of the script then dig down into the JSON-structured data to grab the Python list of results, and it passes that list to the Python built-in function `enumerate`.
 This is a very useful little function when what you need is not just each value in a list, but each value paired with its list index.
 We pull this returned *tuple* apart (using multiple assignment) in the for-loop, placing the index in `i` and the dictionary that is the next value from the list in `item`.
 From this dictionary, we grab the information associated with the key `'titleInfo'` and print it.

+## Beyond printing

-**Beyond printing.** Now that we understand the basics of grabbing data off the Internet, we can start having some real fun.
+Now that we understand the basics of grabbing data off the Internet, we can start having some real fun.
 Printing pieces of the data we've collected has helped us see what we've been getting back from these Web APIs, but why should we recreate what the software engineers at Wikipedia and Harvard Library have already spent years thinking about how to display?
 Imagine that we wanted to develop a script that searched multiple different libraries for a particular book.
 When it finds the book we're interested in, we instruct this script to open the result in a browser window.
 We can see how this might be done using the HOLLIS URL in the response we just received.

 ```{code-block} python
 ---